box/developer.box.com/content/pages/changelog/index.md

   "etag": "1",
   "classification": {
     "name": "Top Secret",
-    "definition": "Content that should not be shared outside the company."
+    "definition": "Content that should not be shared outside the company.",
+    "color": "#FF0000"
   },
   ...
 }